 Paul Ray, RYP

-All of the pottery produced by Ray Pottery is handmade by the husband and wife team of Paul and Sheila Ray.
+All of the pottery produced by Ray Pottery is handmade.
 It is either thrown on a potters' wheel, slab built or extruded.
-It is then fired in a kiln, which uses propane for fuel, to 2350 degrees Fahrenheit.
+It is then fired in a kiln which uses propane for fuel, to 2,350° Fahrenheit.
 Glazes are applied by a combination of dipping and spraying.
-Some of the stoneware glazes we use are:
+Some of the stoneware glazes used are:

-Ash Glaze — Known for their subtle colors and mottled surface effects, ash glazed are the first glazes to be formulated by Chinese potters.
-We use pine and oak ashes, collected from a wood burning kiln.
+Ash Glaze — Known for their subtle colors and mottled surface effects, ash glazes are the first glazes to be formulated by Chinese potters.
+These are made with pine and oak ashes, collected from a wood burning kiln.